Frankie141/crafty-tots/README.md

 * Contact
     * Purple Border around input field for first name, last name, email address and message.
     * Writing in input fields resets when text is typed into boxes.
+    * Text automatically added into input fields to indicate which box requires which information.
+    * Text in input boxes is removed once a user starts to type and resets when the information is removed.
-    * Submit button is purple with write writing.
+    * Submit button is purple with bold white writing.
-    * wWhen the submit button is hovered over the box is highlighted in a lighter purple and the cursor changes.
+    * When the submit button is hovered over the box is highlighted in a lighter purple and the cursor changes.
     * Once form is submitted you are than redirected to a thank you page.

 <img src="assets/images/Contact.Us.PNG" height=250 width=200>